NDecision/Banzai/README.md

 This the type of the subject that is acted upon by the workflow.
 All methods that are either overridden or provided via a function accept an ExecutionContext.
 All node executions return a [NodeResult](#noderesult).

-###Basic Node
+###Basic Nodes
-This is the that actually contain functions that run against the subject of the pipeline.
+These are the nodes that contain functionality that runs against the subject of the pipeline.
+Basically, this is where most of your code goes.

 <b>Node/INode</b> - The simplest node type.
-This is overridden to provide functionality or via the function properties.
+This is overridden to provide functionality.

+<b>FuncNode/IFuncNode</b> - Inherits node and allows functions to be assigned to provide functionality.

-####Node Usage
+####Node/FuncNode Usage
   * Override PerformExecute/PerformExecuteAsync to perform operations on the subject.
   * Override ShouldExecute to determine if the node should execute.
   * PerformExecuteFunc/PerformExecuteFuncAsync - Function property that accepts a function to perform on the subject.